hwschuur/hwschuur.github.io/_pages/contact.md

 <!-- My role is to empower people, drive growth, and bridge the gaps across complex technical, organizational, and cultural challenges.
 I thrive on leveraging new technology, guiding clients to navigate and leverage its potential.
 I believe that vulnerability is a strength and that transparency is essential.
 These values shape my leadership approach, making me a trusted partner for customers’ strategic IT decisions and a pillar for my teams. -->

 I bring clarity to complexity by aligning people, purpose, and technology.
 I strive for excellence, built on trust and transparency.
 I believe that honest leadership and human connection are what make real progress possible.

-{% include figure image_path="/assets/images/bio-photo-small.png" alt="That's me" %}

 I hold [a PhD in Information Science][phdthesis] (Utrecht University, 2011).

 Areas of expertise: IT Strategy, Business Development, Product Management

+{% include figure image_path="/assets/images/bio-photo-small.png" alt="That's me" %}

+You can download my resume [here][cv].

 Feel free to reach out: